Chargeback Form

 • Choose the representment amount.
 Merchants have the option of disputing the entire chargeback amount or a partial amount.

-• If your policies help prove your case, print them out, attach them to the rebuttal letter, highlight the applicable section, and note where the published policies can be found.
+• If your policies help prove your case, print them out, attach them to the rebuttal letter, highlight the applicable section and note where the published policies can be found.
 Reference the policies in the rebuttal letter, mentioning something along the lines of: “We’ve highlighted the section of our policies that Sally Smith agreed to and violated with this chargeback.”

 • Locate the necessary compelling evidence.
 Write the case number at the top of each document before submitting it.

-Even with this information, though, the chargeback representment process can still be very difficult to handle on your own.
-If you need help, try reaching out to the experts at Chargebacks911®—our team of skilled chargeback management professionals can help you recover revenue, prevent chargebacks, and ensure sustainable, healthy, long-term growth.
+If you need help, try reaching out to the experts at Chargebacks911®.
+Our team of skilled chargeback management professionals can help you recover revenue, prevent chargebacks, and ensure sustainable, healthy, long-term growth.

 Like What You're Reading?
 Join our newsletter and stay up to date on the latest in payments and eCommerce trends.